IceGawd/cse15l-lab-reports/labreport1.md

 [user@sahara ~]$ cd
 [user@sahara ~]$
 ```
-Nothing happened because no directory was given to change into.
-No error was given either, however
+Nothing happened because we were already in the home directory. cd without arguments moves you into the home directory.

 ## directory argument